keedio/AvroRepoKafkaProducerTest/README.md

 Working mode:

-1. Producer constructs the avro message
+1. Producer construct the avro message
-2. Encodes the message using a test schema included in resources folder
+2. Encode the message using a test sqchema included in folder resources
-3. Fills the content of the message with some basic information.
+3. Fill the content of the message with some basic information.
-4. Encodes the message (using com.linkedin.camus.etl.kafka.coders.KafkaAvroMessageEncoder class)
+4. Encode the message (using com.linkedin.camus.etl.kafka.coders.KafkaAvroMessageEncoder class)
    - KafkaAvroMessageEncoder communicates with an avro schemas repository.
-   - Avro repo sends an ID to our test program, the message is stored in Kafka with the ID in the Header and the bytes payload.
+   - Avro repo send an ID to our test program, the message is stored in Kafka with the ID in the Header and the bytes payload.

 Avro Schema Repo: